 Each show at Pioneer Theatre Company brings new artists to Simmons Pioneer Memorial Theatre’s Loge Gallery, located on the Loge level of the theatre.
-Our gallery features local painters, sculptors and photographers chosen by George Maxwell, PTC’s Resident Scenic Designer and Loge Gallery curator, to complement the show taking place onstage.
-Sometimes a pair of artists – even a seemingly odd couple - are brought together in a way that entertains our audiences.
+Our gallery features local painters, sculptors and photographers chosen by George Maxwell, PTC’s Former Resident Scenic Designer and Loge Gallery curator, to complement the show taking place onstage.
+Sometimes a pair of artists – even a seemingly odd group of artists – are brought together in a way that entertains our audiences.

 Often the work shown in the Loge Gallery is available for sale, and a portion of the proceeds benefit the theatre.
 Visit the Loge Gallery during business hours, or before the show or at intermission, and experience some of Utah’s best fine artists.
 For more information, email firstname.lastname@example.org

 Pioneer Theatre Company presents the Loge Gallery show ‘The Enchanted Forest’.
 The exhibit will include objets d’art reflecting splendor of the seasons by Utah award-winning artist, Stephanie Saint-Thomas.

 Running Mondays – Saturdays, December 9 – 24, 2022 before the performance, during intermission, or after the performance of A Christmas Story, The Musical.

 I was born in Madrid in 1961.
 My artist parents from Salt Lake City loved the Spanish people and their history.
 Soon after, we lived in Paris for 6 years where we reveled in French art, visits to the Louvre, and stained glass windows in cathedrals, all of which influenced my early works.